Hire in Thailand

-The employer shall keep the record of employees for not less than two years from date of termination of employment.
+The employer must keep the record of employees for not less than two years from the date employment was terminated.

-An employer with 10 or more employees has to file a report on conditions of employment and working conditions to the Director-General every January.
+An employer with 10 or more employees must file a report on the conditions of employment and working conditions to the Director-General every January.

 Probation Period/ Trial Period

-Probation period is allowed, but no maximum period is stipulated.
-However, it should generally be for not more than 119 days because severance will be triggered at 120 days.
+Probation period is allowed and no maximum period is stipulated.
+However, it should generally be for not more than 119 days as severance will be triggered at 120 days.

-If the probation period is extended, and if the combined length of the initial and extended probation be 120 days or more, the employee may be entitled to severance pay in event of termination.
+If the probation period is extended – and if the combined length of the initial and extended probation be 120 days or more – the employee may be entitled to severance pay in the event of termination.

-In general, the maximum working hours is 6 days a week with up to 8 hours a day (not exceeding 48 hours per week).
+In general, the maximum working hours is six days a week with up to eight hours a day.
+The working week is not to exceed 48 hours.
 If a working day is shorter than eight hours, it can be extended to nine hours by mutual agreement, as long as the total working time does not exceed more than 48 hours a week.

-An employer must provide employees with a break of at least one hour for every period of work of five consecutive hours or more.
-An employer and employee can agree in advance that a rest break will be less than one hour but, when combined together, the total break time cannot be less than one hour for each workday.
+An employer must provide employees with a rest period of at least one hour for every period of work of five consecutive hours or more.
+An employer and employee can agree in advance that a rest break will be less than one hour.
+However, when combined together, the total break time cannot be less than one hour for each workday.

 Total working hours, including one hour rest and any overtime, must not exceed 11 hours in a day.

-At least one day a week shall be designated as a paid rest day (usually Sunday).
+At least one day a week must be designated as a paid rest day, which is usually Sunday.